 The above indicators may lend evidence that the biographer can be considered a trusted source.

 TFAO advises individuals researching an artist to carefully consider the credentials of the biographer.
 If the biographer's name is stated, the researcher should weigh the credentials of the author in assessing the quality of the biography.
 There may be a widely-regarded top expert for an artist.
 It's worthwhile to find that expert.

-Wherever possible, Resource Library, our publication including articles and essays, includes information about authors following related texts.
-Since articles and essays in Resource Library often contain biographical information on artists written by separate authors, you may cross-check facts presented with relative ease using its search feature.
+Wherever possible, Resource Library, our publication including articles and essays, includes biographical information about authors following texts written by them.
+Since articles and essays in Resource Library often contain biographical information on artists written by more than one author, you may cross-check facts presented with relative ease using its search feature.
 When discrepancies in objective facts are found, such as dates of birth and death, awards, roster of exhibits and the like, TFAO encourages you to seek additional sources or contact the sources of conflicting information to allow you to choose the version of facts satisfactory to you.
 Subjective opinions by authors will of course vary, as they should.

 Some biographers are meticulous and thorough, others less careful in their research.
 The quality level of an author's texts may be inconsistent, just as is the case of an artist's works written about.